The main components of the Cloudesire platform can be summarized as follows:

-- CMW: it's the core of Cloudesire, handles most of the business logic related to the catalog, customers, subscriptions, invoicing.
+- CMW: the core of Cloudesire, handles most of the business logic related to the catalog, customers, subscriptions and billing.

-- Hubspot-connector: allow the integration of Cloudesire user-base to the Hubspot CRM
+- Hubspot-connector: allows the integration of Cloudesire user-base into the Hubspot CRM

-- Microsoft-connector: allow the integration of Cloudesire with Microsoft CSP to enable the selling of Microsoft licenses and Azure resources
+- Microsoft-connector: allows the integration of Cloudesire with Microsoft CSP to enable the selling of Microsoft licenses and Azure resources

-- Kong-connector: allow the integration of Cloudesire with Kong API management solution to enable selling of API products into the marketplace
+- Kong-connector: allows the integration of Cloudesire with Kong API management solution to enable selling of API products into the marketplace

 - Keycloak: enables SSO capabilities for marketplace users